|Address||Edmonton, AB T5T

 "We have just deleted one of your Kijiji Ads for violating one or more site policies.
 We have deleted one of your Kijiji ads because it was supplying an opinion or warning.
 Opinions and warnings are not permitted to be posted as classified ads.
 Ads on Kijiji must be for the purposes of buying and/or selling goods and/or services."

-Since I recently received the above notice from Kijiji and want to be in 100% compliance of all policies, I have a booklet for sale entitled "How to Avoid Fraud in Mazatlan at a Punta Pacifico Presentation."
+Since I recently received the notice above from Kijiji and want to be in 100% compliance of all policies, I have a booklet for sale entitled "How to Avoid Fraud in Mazatlan at a Punta Pacifico Presentation."

 Included in my booklet are the following topics and practical tips: